sanjanimithani/AndroidPDFReader/readme.md

 Implemented using multitouch/2 pinch.
 On Mac, press Ctrl to see the two pointers and continue to hold to pinch in/out.

 Pan and Zoom on Orientation Changes:
-As per Piazza post @408: https://piazza.com/class/lh0ol1x76py6gm/post/408, the zoom and pan mode is reset when the orientation is altered.
+The zoom and pan mode is reset when the orientation is altered.

 Pan and Zoom on Page Flip:
 Upon switching pages, the pan and zoom is also reset to ensure the entire page is visible to the user.